Peppol International (PINT) model for Billing

 identification scheme - collection of identifiers applicable for a given type of object governed under a common set of rules

-conformant - all rules of the core invoice model are respected and some additional features not defined in the core invoice model are also used
+conformant - all rules of the invoice model are respected and some additional features not defined in the invoice model are also used

 Optional Whether the option is used or not is the choice of the users independently from other data in the message.